jongs/jongs.github.io/_posts/2021-10-06-Crypto-as-a-house.md

 All markets, including the housing markets, need certain conditions to be a place where buyers and sellers can do business.
 Different conditions will affect the price of the asset.

 For the housing market to come together we need more than trust and security.
-For example, if we don’t know if the market fees are going to be 3% or 30% when I sell, or if selling a house will take a week or 5 years, it is hard to price the asset and hold it long term.
-Certainly might not be needed, but we can easily see how too much uncertainty negatively affects the price.
+For example, if we don’t know if the market fees are going to be 3% or 30% when I sell, or if selling a house will take a week or 5 years, it is hard to price the asset and hold it long term. certainty might not be needed, but we can easily see how too much uncertainty negatively affects the price.

 Or take a more radical thought experiment where unique conditions affect prices and use cases --